Arizona Public Safety Proposal

-A practical, Arizona-focused proposal to (1) strengthen consequences for assaulting licensed security professionals and (2) standardize green + white vehicle lighting so the public can quickly recognize on-duty private security without confusing them with law enforcement.
+A practical, Arizona-focused proposal to (1) strengthen consequences for assaulting licensed security professionals and (2) establish a clear, color-based vehicle lighting identifier so the public can quickly recognize on-duty private security without confusing them with law enforcement.

 This is a narrow, realistic package.
 No new police powers.
 No sirens.
 No traffic-stop authority.
 Just clearer identification and better deterrence.